PotHix/pothix.github.com/content/post/yearly-review-2017.md

 state focusing on my task.
 That chart shows me that I was happier than before. 🙂

-As I found that it was possible to apply deep work in my previous job I was applying that on my freelance work.
+As I realized that it would not be possible to apply my deep work techniques in my previous job I was applying that on my freelance work.
 If I add to the chart all the freelance work I did for that company (features, bug busting, infrastructure) we have this: